realmaverickog/always-on-ai-assistant/README.md

 - `--scratchpad`: active memory for you and your assistant
 - `--mode`: determines what the assistant does with the command: ('default', 'execute', 'execute-no-scratch').

+1. Awaken the assistant
 ```bash
 uv run python main_typer_assistant.py awaken --typer-file commands/template.py --scratchpad scratchpad.md --mode execute
 ```

+2. Speak to the assistant
+Try this:
+"Hello!
+Ada, ping the server wait for a response" (be sure to pronounce 'ada' clearly)

+3. See the command in the scratchpad
+Open `scratchpad.md` to see the command that was generated.

 ## Assistant Architecture